-Role Clarity and Work Alignment (RCWA) is a dynamic process used to determine both the intricacies of work activities of all nursing care providers for a specific population of patients and to identify the complexity of the interventions routinely performed.
+Role Clarity and Work Alignment (RCWA) is a dynamic process used to 1) determine the intricacies of work activities of all nursing care providers for a specific population of patients and 2) identify the complexity of the interventions routinely performed.

 Role Clarity and Work Alignment is neither a patient classification nor scheduling system, but it provides data essential to both.
-Using Nursing Interventions Classification (NIC) language, representatives from a nursing unit analyze the complexity and volume of work, what work is appropriate for delegation, the structural relationships that support delegation, and professional practice concepts.
+Using Nursing Interventions Classification (NIC) language, representatives from a nursing unit analyze the complexity and volume of work, what work is appropriate for delegation, and the structural relationships that support delegation.

-As caregiver roles are clarified, staff gains new insight about ways to lift up the role and extend the knowledge of professional nurses while optimizing the contributions and work satisfaction of all caregivers in caring for patients as a unified team.
+As caregiver roles are clarified, staff members gain new insight about ways to lift up the role and extend the knowledge of professional nurses while optimizing the contributions and work satisfaction of all caregivers in caring for patients as a unified team.

 As work and roles are explored, group members develop a more extensive awareness of the complexity, scope, and value of their work and develop new ways of approaching old problems and dilemmas.
 Clarity of roles is essential to trust and thus to effective delegation.